Exclusive: Trump says China wants him to lose his bid for re-election

 “I just wonder if it’s real,” he said.
 “That’s a hell of a video.”

-Reporting by Steve Holland; additional reporting by Matt Spetalnick; Editing by Sandra Maler and Grant McCool
+Reporting by Steve Holland; additional reporting by Matt Spetalnick; Editing by Sandra Maler, Grant McCool and Gerry Doyle